-Which free blogging platform I can start with?
+Which free and best blogging platform I can start with?

 Which blogging platform is simple for a tech-phobic like me?

-These are some of the most common blogging questions I get asked often, especially from beginner bloggers who are starting to blog for money or hobby.
+These are some of the most common blogging questions I get asked often, especially from beginner bloggers who are starting to blog for money or hobby on free blog sites.

-This blog post will help you decide the right blogging platform for your blogging journey out of the 12 most popular & best blogging platforms.
+This blog post will help you decide the right and best blogging platform for your blogging journey out of the 12 most popular & free blog sites and platforms.
 Let’s do this.

-This is one of the most popular, simple, easy to use and feature-rich blogging platforms for serious bloggers.
+This is one of the most popular, simple, easy to use and feature-rich blogging platforms that make money for serious bloggers.
 If you’re not sure about your journey, start a free WordPress blog.
-You don’t pay anything for anything in this free blog.
+You don’t pay anything for anything in this free blog site.
 Beautiful free design templates, over 30000 plugins to add amazing features, security, etc, you get everything free.
 The only investment is your effort and time.

 However, if you’re serious about making money with blogging, I suggest you start your blog with self-hosted private domain and use WordPress as the blogging platform.

-59.4 % of the bloggers use WordPress as their preferred choice of the blogging platform.
+59.4 % of the bloggers use WordPress as their preferred choice of the best blogging platform.

 Begin with a strategy from day 1 and get a hold of a good blogging coach or mentor who has made it big already with blogging.